New York City Physical Therapy Schools

 New York University

-New York University (NYU) was founded in 1831 and enrolls nearly 44,000 students through 18 schools and colleges that have a variety of areas of study, including physical therapy.
+New York University (NYU) was founded in 1831 and enrolls over 49,000 students through 18 schools and colleges that have a variety of areas of study, including physical therapy.
 NYU's physical therapy department was established in 1927 through the Steinhardt School of Culture, Education, and Human Development and has several degree choices for students today.

 Master of Arts for Physical Therapists